2686 Oak Hill Rd. Bath, Ohio 44210 – for GPS use Peninsula, Ohio 44264

 What is HFV doing to improve my safety?

 WRHS’s top priority is the safety of its visitors, volunteers, and staff.
 To deliver a low-contact, high-quality visitor experience, the institution developed an internal task force and consulted with health authorities and peer institutions across the country to establish coronavirus protocols and site-specific safety measures.
-This includes enhanced daily cleaning, antibacterial solution stations in high touch areas, reduced capacity, promoting social distancing, and mandating face coverings.
+This includes enhanced daily cleaning, antibacterial solution stations in high touch areas, and promoting social distancing.